ugo-emekauwa/hx-api-token-manager/README.md

 # Cisco HyperFlex API Token Manager

 Cisco HyperFlex API Token Manager provides the ability to automate the creation, validation and renewal of HyperFlex API tokens.
-Basic management of HyperFlex API tokens, including obtain, refresh, validate and revoke actions are also available.
+Basic administration of HyperFlex API tokens, including obtain, refresh, validate and revoke actions are also available.

 The Cisco HyperFlex API Token Manager can be used as a solution to work with the HyperFlex AAA (Authentication, Authorization and Accounting) API rate limit introduced in HyperFlex 4.0(2a).